raghavagps/ifnepitope2/README.md

 # **IFNepitope2**
-A computational approach to predict, scan, and design the host-specific IFN-Î³ inducing epitopes using the sequence information of the peptides.
+A computational approach to predict, scan, and design the host-specific IFN-γ inducing epitopes using the sequence information of the peptides.
 ## Introduction
 IFNepitope2 is an update of IFNepitope published by our group in 2013.
-It is developed to predict, scan, and, design the IFN-Î³ inducing peptides for human and mouse host, seperately, using sequence information only.
+It is developed to predict, scan, and, design the IFN-γ inducing peptides for human and mouse host, seperately, using sequence information only.
 In the standalone version, DPC based extra-tree classifier model is implemented alongwith the BLAST search, named it as hybrid approach.
 IFNepitope2 is also available as web-server at https://webs.iiitd.edu.in/raghava/ifnepitope2.
 Please read/cite the content about the IFNepitope2 for complete information including algorithm behind the approach.

 ## Standalone